 Noa'ia, Mauri, Ni sa bula vinaka, Fakaalofa lahi atu, Tālofa, Kia orana, Mālō e lelei, Mālō nī, Talofa lava, Tēnā koutou katoa.

-There is an acknowledgement by the Government that a significant number of those removed from their families and placed in care were from Pacific communities, and that Pacific people have been adversely impacted by abuse in care.
-The Inquiry’s investigation into the experiences of Pacific people will recognise this, together with the status of Pacific people within an increasingly diverse New Zealand.
+The Government has acknowledged that a significant number of those removed from their families and placed in care were from Pacific communities, and that Pacific people have been adversely impacted by abuse in care.

 For Pacific people, life has traditionally been built around the family, the Church and the village.
 In Aotearoa, the Church has often taken on the role of the village as well, and leaders within the Church held in the highest regard.
 Combined with core Pacific values (including, but not limited to, humility and respect towards authority), many Pacific survivors of abuse remain silent.

-The Pacific people’s investigation will look into themes and survivor experiences that are relevant across all State and faith-based settings where abuse of Pacific People occurred.
-The scope for the investigation can be found here.
+The Pacific people’s investigation examined themes and survivor experiences across all State and faith-based settings where abuse of Pacific people occurred.